 So while meeting new people won’t get rid of your grey hairs, it will trigger your desire to be more curious.

-4. Find a good friend.
+4. Make a new friend.

 Another benefit of meeting new people may seem obvious, but it’s a little deeper than meets the eye.
 There’s a lot of pressure for a Tinder date or a speed dating event to end in a certain way.
 Clearly, you’re both there for the same reason.
 Sometimes, these expectations can make you extra nervous or act unnaturally.
 Or, add unwanted stress that makes you want to avoid these types of meetups altogether.